towersvault/shinpokered/README.md

   - The enemy trainer's HUD is now updated after it uses a healing item
   - Added optimizations to how OAM data is prepared so that overworld sprites wobble less
   - On battle slide-in, fixed the 1-frame flicker when playing on a DMG gameboy
+  - White 1-frame flash on battle load (affecting DMG and GBC modes) as been removed

 - Item Fixes